sinicization/postman-docs/legacy-documentation/v5/postman/launching_postman/syncing.md

 Postman automatically makes sure your data is the same no matter where you access it.
 No further settings are required.

-**Note:** Postman restricts parallel usage to three apps per account.
+**注意:** Postman restricts parallel usage to three apps per account.

 ## States